foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 To execute the example application on the simulator:

-> xt-run [--turbo] example.exe
+> xt-run [options] example.exe

-The option --turbo provides much faster, but non-cycle-accurate simulation (the --turbo option is only available with Xtensa Tools version 7 or later).
+Consult the Xtensa simulator user manual for more information on options.

+To execute the example using the command line debugger:

+> xt-gdb example.exe

 To execute on the simulator using the Xplorer GUI based debugger: